 I’m not a fan of Harrison Ford’s post-eighties filmography, but there was a guy who wanted to tell people on a message board about working on Air Force One (co-starring Gary Oldman and featuring William H. Macy alongside Glenn Close).
 Back in the `90s, you could get away with posting anecdotes because the internet wasn’t as monitored as it is now (there’s a reason as to why the IMDB’s forum was shut down).
-Back in the decade when you could get away with posting spoilers without studio heads freaking out and demanding some fort of punishment, Carl J. Stensel (the art director) had these things to say…
+Back in the decade when you could get away with posting spoilers without studio heads freaking out and demanding some sort of punishment, Carl J. Stensel (the art director) had these things to say…

 July 3, 1996:

 I am looking for a F-15 cockpit mock-up for a movie.
 What I need is a mock-up of a single seat model, preferrably a F-15C (although we could work with a F-15A), and build a new instrument panel.
-If you have a source for the F-15C controls, that would help too.
+If you have a source for the F-15C controls, that would help too

 August 1, 1997:

 When you are dealing with Wolfgang Petersen, the notion of “a script” is a laugh.
 He tends to do rewrites a few pages a day all through production.
 On Outbreak, we went through all of the script colors three times, and were on our fourth.
 I lost count on Air Force One.
 The issue of when Gibbs would be revealed as a traitor was a hotly contested one.
 It went back and forth throughout preproduction.
 Originally, he was not to be revealed until the end of the film, and my recollection was that this was the intent most of the time.